 Getting into the list of health hazards of commercial shampoo is a post in itself, so instead I will give some options of washing your hair naturally, cheap and easy.
 I would like to note that there are options of Organic, natural shampoos on the market today.
 I choose to make it myself, because it’s cheaper and gives me greater control of what it contains.

-How to wash your hair naturally
+3 ways to wash your hair naturally

 It the last years, natural ways of cleaning the hair and body has won a lot of popularity world wide.
 Though here in India, like mentioned, these traditions goes back centuries.
 When I started out I had a lot of trial and error, and some of these methods have not worked for me, but that is not to say the wont work for you.
 Lets start with my own favorite.